-Coup d'État: A Practical Handbook astonished readers when it first appeared in 1968 because it showed, step by step, how governments could be overthrown.
-Translated into sixteen languages, it has inspired anti-coup precautions by regimes around the world.
-In addition to these detailed instructions, Edward Luttwak's revised handbook offers an altogether new way of looking at political power - one that considers, for example, the vulnerability to coups of even the most stable democracies in the event of prolonged economic distress.
+Coup d'État: A Practical Handbook astonished readers when it first appeared in 1968 because it showed how governments could be overthrown.
+It has inspired anticoup precautions by regimes around the world.
+Moreover, it offers a new way of looking at political power - one that considers the vulnerability to coups of even the most stable democracies in the event of prolonged economic distress.